TEAMuP-dev/pyharp/README.md

      Note that you do not have to include the `gradio` package in this file.

    - `packages.txt`

-     Place any necessary **apt-get install** debian packages in this file.
+     Place any necessary **apt-get install** Debian packages in this file.
 Some models may require these.

 ## Docker Spaces
 Some models were written against older versions of Python and cannot run alongside the current version of Gradio.
 For example, the `madmom` package relies on the `numpy.float` and `numpy.int` aliases removed in `numpy==1.24`, so it cannot share an environment with a package that requires a newer NumPy.